EVCV/Premium-hosting-version-2-website/INITIAL.md

 #### Perceivable (Principle 1)

 **1.1.1 Non-text Content (Level A)**
--   All images have descriptive alt text.
+-   All images have descriptive alt text that is both WCAG compliant and SEO optimized.
+-   Alt text should be concise (under 125 characters), include relevant keywords naturally, and accurately describe the image's purpose and content.
 -   Decorative images use `alt=""`.
 -   Complex images (charts, diagrams) have long descriptions via `aria-describedby`.
 -   Form controls have associated labels.